 Alternatively, there are cities and neighborhoods where you can live never seeing a local and never needing Spanish.

 Where do most expats live in Mexico?

-Most expats seek for places where the transition to Mexico is easy, amenities abound, and local culture and color are all around.
-Some of the favorite cities chosen by expats to live in Mexico include Ensenada, Puerto Vallarta, San Miguel de Allende, Guanajuato and Merida.
+Most expats seek places where the transition to Mexico is easy, amenities abound, and local culture and color are all around.
+Some of the favorite cities chosen by expats to live in Mexico include Ensenada, Puerto Vallarta, San Miguel de Allende, Guanajuato, and Merida.